C++ (Windows Platform)

 • For Windows10 X64 OS, run the executable file lib/win/hostapp/x64/sample_trigger.exe in the SDK package, then select “Continuous” mode to obtain depth maps.

-• Copy tycam.dll from the development package lib/win/hostapp/x64 directory to the folder sample/build/bin/Release generated by the compilation, and run sample_trigger.exe in the folder to capture the depth maps.
+• Copy tycam.dll and tyimgproc.dll from the lib/win/hostapp/x64 directory to the build output folder (sample/build/bin/Release).
+Run sample_trigger.exe in this folder and select “Continuous” mode to obtain depth maps.